 Criminal Prosecution: If you choose to pursue criminal prosecution through the courts, the incident should be reported to the police.
 Remember, a police report does not require a victim to prosecute and campus personnel are available to assist you when notifying the police.

 Please see Getting Help for sources of assistance for victims when moving through the prosecution process.

-Enforcement of Protective Orders: If you have obtained a protective order from the court system, contact the Title IX coordinator (who is also the university's nondiscrimination coordinator and Section 504 coordinator).
+- Enforcement of Protective Orders: If you have obtained a protective order from the court system, contact the Title IX coordinator (who is also the university's nondiscrimination coordinator and Section 504 coordinator).
 The Title IX coordinator will disseminate the protective order to Campus Safety & Security and will arrange for necessary supportive measures to allow the beneficiary of the protective order access to class, work, housing and transportation.
 Although Campus Safety & Security will be made aware of the protective order, neither Campus Safety & Security nor the university can enforce the protective order.

 When any one of the options above is pursued, you do not forfeit your right to pursue the remaining options.
 Compliance with the items listed above does not constitute a violation of the Family Educational Rights and Privacy Act (20 U.S.C.
 1232g).